sourcegraph/about/blogposts/announcing-sourcegraph-3.8.md

   <p style="text-align: center"><a href="https://vimeo.com/355392896" target="_blank">View on Vimeo</a></p>
 </p>

-Soon, you can [use Sourcegraph to automate](https://about.sourcegraph.com/product/automation) large-scale code changes to remove legacy code, fix critical security issues, and pay down tech debt across all of your repositories.
+Soon, you can [use Sourcegraph for large-scale code change campaigns](https://about.sourcegraph.com/product/code-change-management) to remove legacy code, fix critical security issues, and pay down tech debt across all of your repositories.

-[Watch the Automation screencasts](https://about.sourcegraph.com/product/automation#see-it-in-action) to see it in action.
-Automation is in private beta and you can [apply by requesting a demo](/contact/request-automation-demo/).
+Code change management campaigns are in private beta.
+[Watch the code change management screencasts](https://about.sourcegraph.com/product/code-change-management#see-it-in-action) to see what we have planned, and [apply for early access](https://about.sourcegraph.com/contact/request-code-change-management-demo/) to this feature.

 ## Beta release of fast and precise LSIF-based code intelligence